mrtngamper/IEGUI/Documentation/README.md

 ### Code documentation
 The team decided to document the code using Java Docs.
-A render of this documentation will be added after finishing the project to simplify modifications in the future.
+A render of this documentation will be added after finishing the project to help future developers.

 ## Design